-It’s in Their Genes
+It’s In Their Genes

-As we mentioned above, the action of digging is ingrained in a dog’s DNA.
+The action of digging is ingrained in a dog’s DNA.
 While this impulse may be present in all dogs in some form, the need to dig is stronger in some breeds than others.
 Some dog breeds have been bred specifically for their hunting and digging abilities, as they were experts in chasing tiny critters into their burrows.

 Humans played a huge role in creating dogs that are so drawn to digging holes.
 By selectively breeding the pups that were excellent diggers, we were left with burrowing professionals.

-Because of this, the urge to dig has remained present in many of the breeds in our home today.
+Because of this, the urge to dig has remained present in many of the breeds in our homes today.
 Some of the breeds that enjoy digging the most include Jack Russell Terriers, Dachshunds, Siberian Huskies, Beagles, and more.

 They Are Seeking Prey

 Though our furry friends may be far from their wild roots, they still enjoy chasing after potential prey.
 Critters like small mammals and bugs can make their way onto our property, stirring up a dog’s prey drive.

 Not only can a passing animal cause a dog to dig in hopes of finding them, but their scent can cause a dog to dig as well.
 Animal droppings like cat poop and leftover scents can trigger a dog’s urge to hunt, leading to excessive digging in certain areas.